 Good quality sleep for 7-8 hours a day also improves metabolism and reduces insulin sensitivity, thereby managing the blood sugar levels.
 Researchers are of the opinion that sleep deprivation can affect one’s blood sugar levels as it can adversely impact one’s insulin, cortisol and oxidative stress levels - all of which are factors that contribute to Type 2 diabetes.

-We can thus see why a good night sleep is so important for our overall well being.
-While bringing about positive lifestyle changes such as exercising regularly, limiting screen time before hitting the bed, following a healthy diet, managing stress, and limiting caffeine intake are some of the ways in which you can improve your sleep quality, you can also try out Well being Nutrition’s Restful Sleep Melts.
+The aforementioned points all help us understand the importance of sleep and its role in our overall health and well being.
+While bringing about positive lifestyle changes such as exercising regularly, limiting screen time before hitting the bed, following a healthy diet, managing stress, and limiting caffeine intake are some of the ways in which you can improve your sleep quality, you can also try out Wellbeing Nutrition’s Restful Sleep Melts.

 It has been formulated to aid the natural process of the body to fall asleep and contains plant-based melatonin, which consists of Asian rice, Alfalfa, the leaves and roots of Chlorella Pyrenoidosa, along with other important nutrients like chamomile, l-theanine, passion flower, valerian root, and vitamin B-6, to support the body in being more receptive to melatonin, the sleep hormone.